01-edu/public/subjects/numofdigits/README.md

-## numofdigits
+## number of digits

 ### Instructions

-Write a function that returns number of digits in a nonnegative integer n.
+Write a function that returns a number of digits in a nonnegative integer n.
 - if you enter a negative input return 0.

 ### Expected function